Nitrokey/nitrokey-start-firmware/doc/stop-scdaemon.rst

 Or, you can use ``gpgconf`` command.
 Type::

-	$ gpgconf --reload scdameon
+	$ gpgconf --reload scdaemon

-will do the samething.
+will do the same thing.

 Let GPG-AGENT/SCDAEMON learn